Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 "Systematization (Wenger)

-^ Junior school age (7 - 11 years old)
+^ Junior school age (7 – 11 years)

-1. ^ Accompanying to adapt to school
+1. ^ Support for adaptation to school

 Diagnostic direction: monitoring the child’s adaptation to school, determining the “risk group” (the degree and characteristics of the child’s adaptation to school, the reasons for academic failure are studied)